 Does your auto insurance company have a high number of complaints?
 Will you have difficulty placing a claim, or have a valid claim delayed or denied?
 Is your car insurance company good or bad?
 Most consumers fail to check the complaint records of their insurance companies.
 Here I provide complaint information for the 25 biggest (by Florida market share) auto insurance companies, and rate them based on their 2010 Florida auto insurance complaint index.
 I also list another 12 companies with a high number of complaints, when compared to their market share.
 Find the best & avoid the worst auto insurance companies!

 I’m always blogging to help you locate the best policies and prices for auto, home, & life insurance, so bookmark or place my website in your favorites!
+I wrote a new review with more recent FL auto insurance complaint data (2009 – 2013) which you can see at this link here for the 25 best & worst companies selling car insurance in Florida.

 The Florida Office of Insurance Regulation website is the source of my information about market share & complaint data.
 I provide the Florida complaint index for each auto insurance company, but I devised a letter grade system to make it easy to tell an auto insurance company with a great or good complaint record, from an auto insurance company with a poor or average complaint record.